2020 Ford Bronco shown with removable hardtop, doors at dealer meeting

-It's been quite a long time since Ford first confirmed back in 2017, but now we've got a few more details on the reborn off-roading SUV thanks to a recent dealer meeting.
+first confirmed the Bronco nameplate was returning to the US market back in 2017, but now we've got a few more details on the reborn off-roading SUV thanks to a recent dealer meeting.
 Automotive News reported Monday that Ford showed the new Bronco to dealers at a meeting over the weekend, meaning we've learned a little more about the new model.

 , the Bronco's side-view mirrors are reportedly mounted to the A-pillars, keeping it street legal and safer when driving sans doors.
 Dealers also told Automotive News the new Bronco will have "retro" design with touches like round headlights, a rectangular grille and "Bronco" lettering stamped across its nose.
 Perhaps our best look came in March 2018, when Ford released the above teaser image of the Bronco under a sheet.

 A Ford spokesman told Roadshow by email that the company had no comment on the report, saying only that, "Bronco will be seen in 2020."